SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

 In our case, our graph is going to visualise all the direct flights that can be taken between airports.
 Therefore, we can answer the first two questions:

 > The edge information will be obtained from the database table generated from the `Earthroutes` entity
 > The vertex information will be obtained from the database table generated from the `Airports` entity

 Notice here that the data sources are not the `Airports` or `Earthroutes` entities themselves, but rather the database tables that are generated from these entities.

-Do you remember from the [prerequisites exercise](./ex0_prerequisite_steps.md) you were asked to make a note of the table names `TECHED_FLIGHT_TRIP_AIRPORTS` and `TECHED_FLIGHT_TRIP_EARTHROUTES`?
-Well, this is where we will need to know these table names.
+Do you remember from section 0.5.1 of the [prerequisites steps](./ex0_prerequisite_steps.md) you were asked to make a note of the table names `TECHED_FLIGHT_TRIP_AIRPORTS` and `TECHED_FLIGHT_TRIP_EARTHROUTES`?
+In order to define the HANA graph, we need to know these two table names.

-This is an important distinction because we will need to understand how the CDS compiler transforms an entity name into a database table name.
+This is an important distinction because we need to understand how the CDS compiler transforms an entity name in a `.cds` file into a database table name (defined in a `.hdbcds` file).

 In order to answer the remaining questions, we need to look inside the SQL table definitions.